brendt/stitcher.io/src/data/blog/simplest-plugin-support.md

 ### Plugin interface

-The `Plugin` interface requires you to only implement two methods.
-These methods tell Stitcher where the `services.yml` and `config.yml` files are located.
+The `Plugin` interface requires you to only implement three methods.
+These methods tell Stitcher where the `services.yml` and `config.yml` files are located and how to intialise the plugin.
 Any other binding with Stitcher is done via the service container.

 ```php
 namespace My;